glowbase/dead_dfir/README.md

 # Dead DFIR
-Baseline dead Unix machines via mounted image.
+Baseline and perform analysis on dead Linux machine mounted via image file.

 ### Use
 Prior to executing the `baseline.sh` script, ensure you have already mounted the target file system.